sheroz/http-common/README.md

 ## Headers

-* Basic support for HTTP Range, [RFC7233](https://datatracker.ietf.org/doc/html/rfc7233)
+- Basic support for HTTP Range, [RFC7233](https://datatracker.ietf.org/doc/html/rfc7233)

+## Project Stage

+Development: this project already has milestone releases, but is still under active development, you should not expect full stability yet.